umd-dslam/docs/src/analysis.md

   </tbody>
 </table>

-In addition to the attribute information mentioned in the figure, some additional non-generic attributes such as ACL are not in the statistical range.
-In the default scenario, INodeFile and INodeDirectory.withQuotaFeature are two structures that are relatively versatile and widely used.
+In addition to the attributes mentioned in the table, some non-generic attributes like ACL (Access Control Lists) are not counted.
+In most cases, INodeFile, INodeDirectory and INodeDirectory.withQuotaFeature will suffice.

 ## Data Block